angela6gr/First-Milestone-Project/README.md

 - [CSS-Tricks](https://css-tricks.com/)
 - [Stack Overflow](https://stackoverflow.com/)

-I was also inspired and helped by the course material of the Code Intitute and especially the mini project creating an online resume.
+I was also inspired and helped enormously by the course material of the Code Intitute and especially the mini project creating an online resume.

-Special thanks to my sister Christina Kyratzidou for her time looking over my design, font and photo selection and above all to my mentors Maranatha Ilesanmi and Malia Havlicek for their time, guidance and advice.
+Special thanks to my sister Christina Kyratzidou for her time looking over my design, font and photo selection and, above all, to my mentors Maranatha Ilesanmi and Malia Havlicek for their time, guidance and advice.